RowanRishe/FlowRET/README.md

 CheckPrescriptionsStep found perscriptions ("Rx101", "Rx205")

-The PrescriptionsDecisionRoute determined that prescriptions requiring LSA exist, so it chose the "hasLSA" branch.
+The PrescriptionsDecisionRoute determined that prescriptions requiring SLA exist, so it chose the "hasSLA" branch.

 The SendNotificationStep executed 3 times, incrementing the count each time.